Increasing young people’s access to consistent support to reduce suicide and improve mental health.

 Investing in the future.

-Just 8% of the total spend on mental health services in the UK is currently spent on children and young people [Kings Fund, 2024]
+Just 8% of the total spend on mental health services in the UK is currently spent on children and young people [Kings Fund, 2024].

 Our Aim

-The Foundation aims to fund innovative digital health support solutions that can improve outcomes and opportunities for disadvantaged young people who do not, or cannot, access mental health services.
+The Foundation aims to fund innovative digital health support solutions that can improve outcomes and opportunities for young people who do not, or cannot, access mental health services.

 Youth self-harm and suicide are a public health priority; 36.8% of young people have engaged in self-harm [NHS, 2023] and suicide is one of the leading causes of death for young people in the UK [RCPCH, 2020].
 Yet NHS support for children and young people is only 8% of the total spend on mental health services [Kings Fund, 2024].
 Although the transition from analogue to digital (DHSC, 2025) is a cornerstone of the NHS ten year plan, digital innovation is currently severely underfunded (NPC,2019).